 Whether you’re looking to buy a Cocker Spaniel or simply love the four-legged friend you already share your life with, you’ve come to the right place!
 We’re obsessed with Cocker Spaniels.
 They’re a loving, excited, and beautiful dog breed.

-We ask a Cocker Spaniel about a day in their life…
+We ask an American Cocker Spaniel about a day in their life…

 “After 7:00 am cuddles with my pet parent, I’m up and ready to take on the day.
 Morning walks are the best—no backyard, no problem.
 If I get my walks in, apartment life is perfect, cozy, and relaxing.
 As long as you can keep up, I’ll even go for an afternoon run.